drone-ah/wordsonsand/blog/_posts/2013-03-25-pulling-at-my-heart-strings.md

 snuck around and shoved them all into my pockets.

-I also tried to pickpocket the now wealthy Mallus but he had nothing on him that I could find\...
+I also tried to pickpocket the now wealthy Mallus but he had nothing on him that I could find...

-It was pretty late when I got into town and stumbling into the first tavern, it turns out they don\'t have rooms.
+It was pretty late when I got into town and stumbling into the first tavern, it turns out they don't have rooms.
 I then made it across to the town square which had another tavern.
 This one did have rent out rooms - thank god.

 After ditching all of my extra stuff that I could at the merchants, I headed